 In particular, understanding what comes along with a group risk policy (for example, employee assistance programmes, vocational rehabilitation, fast-track access to counselling, etc), and when and how to use it, is vital and merits equal consideration along with price and core protection.

 There are over 23,000 IFA’s in the UK.
-There are however only 29 advisers or consultant firms (Oct 2017) who are members of GRiD – the Group Risk industry body.
-Finance North are proud to be one of those GRiD members, and continue to offer business and corporate clients the very highest levels of advice and service in this highly skilled and niche market.
+There are however only a handful of advisers or consultant firms who are members of GRiD – the Group Risk industry body.
+Finance North was proud to be a member of GRiD in 2017/2018, and continue to offer business and corporate clients the very highest levels of advice and service in this highly skilled and niche market.

 We also guarantee that we will never charge you a fee for our advice or service, and will at all times show you the utmost respect, providing you with a transparent and professional service.
 We are happy to put all our recommendations in writing, because we stand behind our advice 100%.